Cape Scott Provincial Park: Former communities

 A number of new arrivals settled at the original location, but from 1914, World War I enlistments decimated all communities.
 The installation of government telephone lines along the trails connecting Holberg to Cape Scott, San Josef Bay, Sea Otter Cove and Shushartie, was completed in 1915.

 Within and adjacent to the park boundaries are privately owned lots.
 This includes the river mouth property at the former settlement of Strandby about 23 km northeast of the cape.
 About 8 km farther northeast is a First Nations reserve at the former village of Nahwitti, on Cape Sutil.
 During the early 1900s, the small launch making the Shushartie–Fisherman's Bay mail run included stops at Nahwitti and Strandby.
 By 1921, only one elderly bachelor remained at the former, and a married couple at the latter.

 At Fisherman's Bay, Theodore Frederiksen was one of the first settlers, and one of the last to leave, when the government acquired his property for the radar station in 1942.
 His wife had died young, and his two sons had drowned at sea.
 At the head of the lagoon, Alfred Spencer was the final resident.
 During the trolling season, he supplied fishermen from a general store within his cabin.
 Flowers, vegetables, fruit trees, and meadows surrounded the keen gardener's residence.
 He was the final postmaster 1923–1942, leaving in the mid-1950s.
 By the 1960s, San Josef Bay was equally abandoned.

 Collapsed buildings, rusty farming implements, neglected wells, random fenceposts, and some gravesite monuments, are all that remain of those earlier attempts to settle this unforgiving environment.

 Shipwrecks

 1860: Brig Consort was wrecked at San Josef Bay.

 1892: Schooner Maggie Mac broke up and traces were found in a small cove south of Cape Scott.

 1896: Sealing schooner Wanderer broke up on rocks near San Josef Bay.

 1908: Auxiliary schooner Clara C engine explosion led to wreck off Cape Scott.

 1910: Freighter St. Denis, which broke up at sea with the loss of 22 lives, produced debris that washed ashore at Cape Scott.

+1942: The tow barge "Fibreboard" was wrecked 15 N.M. off Cape Scott.

 1943: Freighter Northholm sank in a gale approximately one-mile northwest off Cape Scott.

 1946: Freighter Pelican I was sunk as a breakwater at Fisherman's Bay.
 Three months later, wind and waves drove it ashore, where it disintegrated over the years.